Skip to content

 Question for Discussion

 Lewis defines faith as holding on to what your reason has accepted despite changing moods.
-Do you think most doubt is genuinely intellectual, or is it primarily emotional?
-How should your group respond differently to someone wrestling with an honest question versus someone drowning in a dark mood?
+Think of the last time your faith felt shaky: was it because you found new evidence against Christianity, or because you were tired, lonely, or hurt?
+How should a group respond differently to an honest question than to a dark mood?

 Day 23Day 24 of 28Day 25